Ahmed-Ali/Cucumberish/README.md

 In the `CucumberishExample` project there are three targets:

 1. Example app target:
     - It's a very small app with a few screens and an easy to understand flow and implementation.
+It requires Xcode 8 to run.
 On the Storyboards most of the UI components have accessibility labels.
-You can view the accessibility labels inside the Storyboard directly or in the iOS Simulator using the Accessibility Inspector (click the Home button, open Settings and go to General > Accessibility).
+    - In case the test target that uses KIF failes to find the UI elements, you need to open the accessibility inspector from Xcode menu > Developer Tools

 2. Unit test target:
     - This target uses [KIF](https://github.com/kif-framework/KIF) to interact with the UI in the steps implementation.